Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 -

-Expected cpu and performance
+Expected CPU and performance

-Likely: newer Arm cores, similar philosophy
+Likely: newer Arm cores, balanced design philosophy

 -